charlesdery/Google_trends/README.md

 ## Motivation

 Google Trends provide key behavioural insights into the digital community of investors.
 However, scaling the analytics to thousands of searches is key when overseeing the entire crypto space.
-This program aims to scale the searches of string keywords such that it can be incorporatedIt into your workflow.
+This program aims to scale the searches of string keywords such that it can be incorporated to your workflow.

 ## Solution